 Top 3 Beautiful Places in Newfoundland and Labrador

-It is difficult to choose the most beautiful spots in Newfoundland and Labrador, when you are faced with sprawling landscapes, awe-inspiring mountains, crystal clear waters and far reaching evergreen grasslands at every turn.
-However, after long consideration we have decided on our three favourite spots in the province.
+It is difficult to choose the most beautiful spots in Newfoundland and Labrador when you are faced with sprawling landscapes, awe-inspiring mountains, crystal clear waters, and far-reaching evergreen grasslands at every turn.
+However, after long consideration, we have decided on our three favorite spots in the province.